Meiji Shrine (Meiji Shingu) in Tokyo

 History

-After the death of Emperor Meiji in 1912 the Japanese government decided to honour him and his wife with this shrine.
-The construction on a former wasteland took from 1915 till 1921.
-During heaving bombings in World War 2 the shrine complex was completely destroyed.
-The reconstruction afterwards was finished in 1958 thanks to a public fundraising effort.
+After the death of Emperor Meiji in 1912 and his wife Empress Shoken in 1914 the Japanese government decided to honour them with this shrine.
+The construction on a former wasteland took from 1915 to 1921 under the guidance of Japanese architect Ito Chuta (1867 - 1954).
+The grounds were finalized in 1926.
+The huge Meiji Jingu Forests was planted with the help of 110000 young volunteers.
+During heaving bombings in World War 2, the shrine complex was completely destroyed.
+Meiji Jingu was a government-supported shrine (Kanpei-Taisha) until 1946.
+The reconstruction afterward was finished in 1958 thanks to a public fundraising effort.
 Meiji Jingu celebrated his 100th anniversary in 2020.

 Location